dslp/dslp/branching/branch-types.md

 ### Best Practices

-- Once your pipeline code has been merged to master, use an orchestration and scheduling tool to run the pipelines on your data.
+- Once your pipeline code has been merged to main, use an orchestration and scheduling tool to run the pipelines on your data.
   - Register a new version your dataset after each merge to your collaboration branch
   - Set your input and output directories using parameters so that you can easily change them depending on where you deploy (test, dev, prod, etc.)
 - Include schema definition files, data dictionaries, and othe data documentation as part of the Pull Request when merging these branches.
 Data is less useful without documentation.